RomanNahryshko/refurbish/docs/DATABASE-DESIGN-PROCESS.md

    - Which modules consume this logic?
    - Are there status workflows that need adjustment?
    - Do validation rules in other modules need updates?

-### Documentation Update Protocol:
-When a dependency is identified:
-1. Note it in the current module's documentation
-2. Update the affected module's documentation
-3. Add a change log entry in both places
-4. Flag for testing during implementation

----

-## 11. Approval Checklist

-### Before Finalizing Schema
-- [ ] All business processes documented
-- [ ] All entities identified
-- [ ] All relationships defined
-- [ ] All fields specified with types
-- [ ] All constraints defined
-- [ ] Performance considerations addressed
-- [ ] Security policies defined
-- [ ] Client review completed
-- [ ] Test cases prepared

-### Sign-off Required From
-- [ ] Technical Lead
-- [ ] Business Stakeholder
-- [ ] Database Administrator (if applicable)

 ---